-Artichokes make my Healthy Shopping List for many reasons: there strong tie to preventing serious conditions such as heart disease and cancer, their nourishing effect on the liver and digestive tract, ability to reduce dangerous body-wide inflammation, and of course their great taste and versatility in recipes too.
+Artichokes make my Healthy Foods Shopping List for many reasons: their strong tie to preventing serious conditions, such as heart disease and cancer, their nourishing effect on the liver and digestive tract, ability to reduce dangerous bodywide inflammation, and of course their great taste and versatility in recipes too.

-While artichoke hearts are often the most widely available and consumed part of the artichoke, don’t so discarding the artichoke leafs quite so quick- the leaves are actually where many of the most powerful nutrients in the artichoke are stored.
+While artichoke hearts are often the most widely available and consumed part of the artichoke, don’t go discarding the artichoke leafs quite so quickly — the leaves are actually where many of the most powerful nutrients in the artichoke are stored.

 7 Health Benefits of Artichokes

-1. Artichokes Have Antioxidant Power That Prevents Cancer
+1. Artichokes Have Antioxidant Power that May Help Prevent Cancer

-Artichokes are ranked #5 on my list in terms of having a high ORAC score and therefore a powerful ability to fight oxidative-stress in the body.
+Artichokes are ranked No. 15 on my list in terms of having a high ORAC score and therefore a powerful ability to fight oxidative stress in the body.

-One of the most crucial benefits of a food containing a high amount of antioxidants is its ability to ward off various types of cancer, since cancer cells can grow partially due to oxidation and “free radical” build-up within the body when they are left uncontrolled.
+One of the most crucial benefits of a food containing a high amount of antioxidants is its ability to ward off various types of cancer, since cancer cells can grow partially due to oxidation and “free radical” buildup within the body when the’are left uncontrolled.

 Antioxidants are exactly what our bodies require in order to combat free radicals and to slow the onset on diseases that are often seen in aging populations.
-Antioxidants present in artichokes- specificiall utin, quercetin, and gallic acid — have been shown in studies to reduce the growth of cancerous cells and therefore to prevent cancerous tumors from proliferating.
+Antioxidants present in artichokes — specificially rutin, quercetin and gallic acid — have been shown in studies to reduce the growth of cancerous cells and therefore to prevent cancerous tumors from proliferating.

 Because of their ability to boost the production of digestive bile and to detox the body, artichokes are included on the GAPS diet, which is a diet that was specifically created to nourish the digestive tract and restore proper gut health.

-Eating GAPS diet-approved foods like artichokes is correlated with improving gut flora, reducing symptoms related to digestive disease, and boosting immunity as well — since much of the immune system is actually held within the gut.
-Artichokes contain a powerful antioxidant called flavonoid silymarin, which is an effective liver protectant.
+Eating GAPS diet-approved foods like artichokes is correlated with improving gut flora, reducing symptoms related to digestive disease and boosting immunity as well — since much of the immune system is actually held within the gut.
+Artichokes contain a powerful antioxidant flavonoid silymarin, which is an effective liver protectant.

 Studies have also shown that artichoke leaf extract can be very helpful in relieving symptoms associated with irritable bowel syndrome (IBS), one of the leading digestive disorders in the world.
-IBS is a condition that often causes painful symptoms such as constipation, diarrhea, bloating, an upset stomach, and more.
+IBS is a condition that often causes painful symptoms such as constipation, diarrhea, bloating, an upset stomach and more.
+(6)

 It’s believed that the artichoke benefits IBS and other digestive disorders because of its high fiber content, ability to reduce inflammation, and artichoke’s nourishing effect on the gut lining and liver.